 Sent or received crypto from a non-Coinbase source, like another exchange

 Stored crypto in a wallet or sent or received crypto from a wallet

 Participated in an ICO

 Previously used a method other than FIFO to calculate your gains/losses.

 If you’ve only ever bought, sold, and held crypto on Coinbase, then you can just use the tax documents that they provide.
-Otherwise, It’s best you use a crypto tax calculator that can aggregate all of your transactions into one place and then calculate your total gain/loss.
+Otherwise, It’s best you use software that can aggregate all of your transactions into one place and then calculate your total gain/loss.